izi2357/automa/README.md

 ## How can I deploy this project?

-Simply open the Axion Capital project and click on Share -> Publish.
+Simply open the Automa project and click on Share -> Publish.

-## Can I connect a custom domain to my Axion Capital project?
+## Can I connect a custom domain to my Automa project?

 Yes, you can!